juberrahman/DataScience-and-MachineLearning/README.md

 2. Data Scientist with Python Career Track- Datacamp
 3. R Graphics Cookbook by Winston Chang.
 4. R for Data Science by Garrett Grolemund and Hadley Wickham.
-5. Introduction to scientific programming and simulation using R by Jones, Owen.